 How to Add or Remove a Filter

+Once you've selected the column, you can define the criteria by which the view will be filtered.
 Depending on the data type of the column you choose to filter, the filter options will change.
 For instance, if your column is a number, date, or rating data type you will see filtering options to customize by number, letting you filter for a certain number, less than, greater than, etc.

 There are many unique filters for Spreadsheet.com's unique data types.
-For instance, filtering by Rating shows filtering options tied to the five-star system.
+For example, filtering by Rating shows filtering options tied to the five-star system.
 Filtering by date doesn't just allow you to filter by an exact date, but by ranges.
 For attachments, you can filter by file name, type, and more.